wlsf82/protractor-and-webrtc/README.md

 These new methods are used to (in this order):

 - Start a new browser in the exact same room where the first browser is (note that a `browser` argument is needed, since this is used in the `forkNewDriverInstance(true)`.
-The `true` argument means that the new browser instance will be in the same URL of the browser base)
+The `true` argument means that the new browser instance will use the same URL of the base browser)
 - Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that an `element2` element is stored in the variable, for being used to locate elements in the second browser)
 - Return all the incoming photos from `browser2` (the same logic of the previous method is applied here)

 Now let's understand the new test cases.

-I'll explain the third first new test cases together, since they are very similar.
+I'll explain the fourth first new test cases together, since they are very similar.

 All the just mentioned test cases have the following in common:

-- They store in a variable called `browser2` the new opened browser
+- They store in a variable called `browser2` the new opened browser.
-- They store the `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for further verification
+- They store the variables `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for further verification.
-- They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application is the second browser is also a non-AngularJS app
+- They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application in the second browser is a non-AngularJS application as well.
-- They perform clicks in the `snapAndSendButton`, `snapButton` and `sendButton`
+- They perform clicks in the `snapAndSendButton` or `snapButton` and `sendButton` and call the `.then` function, since each click returns a promise.
+(The `.then` function is called for each `click()` performed, so, don't worry to see some nested code).
-- They wait for a maximum of 5000 milliseconds for the `incomingPhotoOnBrowser2` or `incomingPhotosOnBrowser2` be visible
+- Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds for the `incomingPhotoOnBrowser2` or `incomingPhotosOnBrowser2` be visible.
-- Specifically for the third new test case the browser is refreshed
+- Specifically for the third new test case the `browser2` is refreshed.
-- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page
+- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page; and verifying that the number of incoming photos is `2`.
 - And lastly, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

-The fourth new test is a bit different.

-- It also stores in a variable called `browser2` the new opened browser, it stores the `incomingPhotosOnBrowser2`, and it also uses `browser2.ignoreSynchronization = true;`
-- But when clicking `snapAndSendButton` in the first browser for the first time, it calls the `.then` function, since the click returns a promise, then it performs the second click in the same button and calls the `.then` function again
-- And finally it waits for the visibility of the last incoming photo, does the expectation that the number of incoming photos is `2`, and quits `browser2`.

 And the last new test case basically:

-- Opens a new browser in the same room of the first browser
+- Opens a new browser in the same room of the first browser.
-- Calls `browser2.ignoreSynchronization = true` (non-AngularJS app)
+- Calls `browser2.ignoreSynchronization = true` (non-AngularJS app).
-- Does the same two steps for a third browser
+- Does the same two steps for a third browser.
-- Swiths to an expected alert and clicks ok (accpet it)
+- Switches to an expected alert and clicks ok (accept it).
-- And both two new browsers (`browser2` and `browser3` are closed using the `quit()` function)
+- And both two new browsers (`browser2` and `browser3`) are closed using the `quit()` function.

 Note that for the last new test case there is no verification, but if the alert is not displayed, the test will fail, so this is ok.